cylonid/NativeAlphaForAndroid/README.md

 * Custom user-agent option added
 * Periodical page refresh option added
 * Several minor fixes, e.g., new LibAdblockWebView version (causing a larger APK size)

+**Bugfix release (v0.85.1)**
+* Fixed an issue where the app could not restore a backup properly
+* Fixed an issue where an unavailable favicon led to a crash during favicon retrieval

 ## FAQ
 *Q: Why is it not possible to find an icon for a certain website?*